vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 **Capacity:**
 - `empty()` — returns `true` if container is empty, otherwise `false`.
 - `size()` — returns the number of elements in the container; basically distance from begin to end.
-- `maxSize()` — returns the maximum number of elements the container is able to hold.
+- `maxSize()` — returns the maximum number of elements the container is able to hold theoretically, if all available memory were dedicated to that single container.
 - `capacity()` — returns the number of elements that can be held in currently allocated storage.
 - `reserve()` — increases the capacity of the array to a value that's greater or equal to given capacity; if given capacity is greater than current, new storage is allocated, otherwise does nothing.
 - `shrinkToFit()` — reduces the capacity to the size of an array